CENTITVC/Matter/examples/centi-matter-controller/README.md

     MatterDeviceDelegate.
 Add the device handlers as a AppTask member class in `AppTask.h`.

-### Support with MQTT commands
+### Adding MQTT commands

-1. Following the steps mentioned before, you must add inside the `CeNTI_MQTT/` folder the necessary command classes, topic parsing and arguments needed for your application.
+1. Inside the `CeNTI_MQTT/` folder sadd the necessary command classes, topic parsing and arguments needed for your application.
+    - `centi_mqtt_commands.h` are commands received from the MQTT that need to interact with a Matter device.
 Check other commands to see how it is implemented.
+    - `centi_mqtt.cpp` have the topic parsing and other necessary routines to publish measurements or any responses to commands.
+Check other commmands to see how they are implemented.
-2. Add to AppTask the necessary routines to include these new command.
+2. Add to AppTask the necessary routines to include these new commands.
-3. Create the command class logic in `application/MatterCommands/` folder (again, like in chiptool, better way would be to generalize all commands, however didn't think the string commands approach would be the best due to being error prone and harder to make it modular).
+3. Create the command class logic in `application/MatterCommands/` folder.

 ## TO-DO